 NFP or natural family planning is increasingly popular as more and more couples across the UK are counting on it to avoid unwanted pregnancy.
-In case you’re not absolutely certain about how it works, just keep reading this blog.
-An experienced gynaecologist explains NFP in simple words for you to follow easily.
+In case you're not absolutely certain about how it works, just keep reading this blog.
+An experienced consultant gynecologist in London explains NFP in simple words for you to follow easily.

 NFP is a tried and tested approach to determine the phases of your menstrual cycle that are fertile and those that are not.
 In order to ensure the procedure reflects correct results, you've to play a little part as well.
 You must be conscious enough to register the daily changes that your body experiences during every menstrual cycle.
 This unending self-consciousness will help you both plan and prevent a pregnancy without the need of condoms, hormones or intra uterine gadgets.